 Yes.
 Here’s what we need:

-- If the work was done in a public or private school, or through a correspondence school, then all we need is a transcript from that school showing you took and passed that course.
+- If the work was done in a public or private school, or through a correspondence school, then all we need is an official transcript from that school showing you took and passed that course.
 In some cases, a copy of the school’s report card will give us the same information.

 - If the work was done in a homeschool program, that requires a bit more paperwork.
 We require samples, documentation, and recordkeeping about the course.
 We require it to have a grade, and we prefer a percentage grade such as 74, 83, 91.
 Documenting and grading homeschool work can be a hard thing to do for some families -- records have been thrown away, or you never thought you'd need them, etc. DO NOT GIVE UP !!!
 We are masters of reconstruction.
 There are many variables we can use to reconstruct that program and award that credit.
 So talk to us.

 Yes.
 All of the above.
 Many high-quality courses exist on the Internet today that offer interactive lessons -- some with teachers on duty and available to confer with the student online in almost real time.